BrunoFaM/Calendar-Maker/README.md

 Tasks

-    format the hourWorks in the get POJO (Done)
+    format the hourWorks in the get POJO (Done) make a best responsive desing
+    format the listView (visuals)

 Bugs to fix

     bug to eliminate of the employees list (FIXED)

 Colors:  #00ffff,  #ffff00,  #33adff